muyangren907/telegram-uploaddzb/docs/troubleshooting.rst

 Troubleshooting
 ===============

-Videos are not streameable in Telegram app
+Videos are not streameable in dxdmgch app
 -------------------------------------------
-**Only mp4 videos can be played on Telegram without downloading them first**.
-To stream your video in Telegram you must convert it before uploading it.
+**Only mp4 videos can be played on dxdmgch without downloading them first**.
+To stream your video in dxdmgch you must convert it before uploading it.
 For example you can use ffmpeg to convert your video::

     $ ffmpeg -i input.mov -preset slow -codec:a libfdk_aac -b:a 128k \